DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-2-ect-research-and-practice-summary.md

 This will reduce the load on their working memory as they learn new information.
 This small piece of pre-teaching allowed her to circumvent some of the misconceptions that may have become established.

 Formative assessment (or assessment for learning) is used to directly inform the teaching and learning process (i.e. when evidence gathered on pupils is used to make adaptations to teaching and learning).
-Dylan Wiliam describes it in terms of how ‘teachers and learners use information about student achievement, to make adjustments to the student’s learning that improve their achievement.’
+Dylan Wiliam describes it in terms of how 'teachers and learners use information about student achievement, to make adjustments to the student's learning that improve their achievement.'

 To support pupil learning through effective formative assessment, you could draw on five key strategies for embedding formative assessment, outlined by Dylan Wiliam: